 Wash your hands often throughout the day with pure soap.
 Avoid touching your eyes, nose or mouth as germs enter your body more easily this way.
 Steer clear of synthetic chemical antibacterial liquid cleansers that strip your skin of its protective flora and actually create bacterial rashes.
 We carry several lovely choices of pure, natural soap, Black Soap from Africa, made from powdered Cocoa pods and the peel of the Plantain, using Coconut and Palm Kernel oils, is a wonderful choice.
 This soap will amaze you with its wonderful cleaning power and clean smell.
 We use it for everything!
 It comes in a bar, or liquid, including a handy 2 oz. size for your purse or backpack.
 You can easily make your own hand-wipes, spritzing cut-up paper towels with our Healthy Skin Hydrosol and conveniently carrying in a ziploc bag.

 To avoid spreading disease, stay at home if you are sick, unless absolutely impossible.
 If you sneeze and cough at work or school, cover your mouth with a handkerchief or tissue.
 Do your best to keep those germs from going airborne and infecting others, prolonging illness in the workplace or school.
 Avoid crowds, and especially close contact with sick people.
+You can never go wrong when you go straight from the source for KN95 masks to avoid getting the disease.
 Generally keeping a distance of about six feet between yourself and others helps reduce your risk of exposure.

 Using aromatics can introduce antibacterial, antiviral protection into your respiratory, sinus and throat regions.
 First Defense™ is a proprietary blend of the most powerful, yet gentle essential oils proven to address colds and influenza.
 This synergy is handy to have at hand when you feel the need to keep germs at bay.
 It is available in a convenient inhaler, especially good for travel, and for teachers, who are constantly exposed to the colds and flu of the younger population.
 It is also available as a diffuser synergy.

 Proper ventilation significantly reduces the concentration of pathogenic bacteria and viruses in the air.
 Simply opening a window can help; unfortunately, this is not possible in many workplaces.
+What you can do instead, is read this Oxybreath Pro review and see if it’s suitable enough a mask to wear it in the office.
 If your workplace allows, use an environmental aromatic blend of essential oils like First Defense™, or Spring Breath™ in a personal diffuser on your desk to improve the air quality.
 You can also use them in a diffuser that works in the cigarette lighter socket in your car, or make a fine mist spritzer with the synergy suspended in water.
 You’ll find a wide range of aromatic diffusers here at Samara Botane, as well as the bottles and closures.
 For routine prevention, you might also enjoy our L’air Frais™ Aromatic Room Spray, a bright, fresh environmental mist to clean and purify air.

 Drink lots of water and eat sensibly.
 Foods that can boost your immune system include raw garlic (actually kills cold and flu virus), yogurt (immuno-stimulatory effects), green tea (powerful antiviral), fruits and vegetables (preferably fresh: full of vitamin C: apples are an excellent choice).
 If you get sick, avoid mucous-producing foods like milk, cheese . . . and, yes, ice cream!
 Pay attention to your nutritional needs and include vitamins and supplements as necessary.
-See your doctor and other health practitioners regularly, including your dentist.
+See your doctor and other health practitioners regularly, including your trusted dentist (I’ve been visiting Calgary dental offices for couple years now).

 Marcia’s Chicken Tortellini Soup for Flu Season